Beautiful Lakes in and Near Glacier National Park in Montana

 The state of Montana is home to many freshwater lakes, and a lot of those can be found in Glacier National Park and the regions surrounding it in the northwestern part of Montana.

-This Montana Lakes guide provides a complete list of the lakes you should try to visit on your trip to the Glacier National Park region.
+Read on for our list of the lakes you should definitely try to visit on your trip to the Glacier National Park region.

 Lakes in Glacier National Park